Prince25/Solar-System/README.md

 Extra Credit Part I

 Instead of directly assigning desired to graphics_state.camera_transform, blend it with the existing camera matrix (from the previous frame) so that we smoothly pull the camera towards equaling desired instead of immediately getting there.
-To mix two matrices, you can use desired.map( (x,i) => Vec.from( graphics_state.camera_transform[i] ).mix( x, blending_factor ) ) where .1 would make a good blending factor.
-(2 points)
+To mix two matrices, you can use desired.map( (x,i) => Vec.from( graphics_state.camera_transform[i] ).mix( x, blending_factor ) ) where .1 would make a good blending factor. *- 2 points.*

 At a blending speed of .1, you will still have some leeway to control the camera while attached (especially mouse steering), although it will tend to pull you back to viewing the selected planet.
 As you press the buttons, see if you can notice any undesired effects of blending matrices this way to generate intermediate camera matrices -- a subtle problem can be seen because our code snippet above uses linear blending instead of quaternions.

 Extra Credit Part II

 Give your planet 3's ring a custom shader, drawing repeated faded bands on it like Saturn.
-All you have to do is make sure it calculates color brightnesses in a way that varies sinusoidally with distance from the planet's center.
-(7 points)
+All you have to do is make sure it calculates color brightnesses in a way that varies sinusoidally with distance from the planet's center. *- 7 points.*

 The Ring_Shader class already partially implements such a custom shader.
 It works with any Shape that has a positions field, and ignores all other fields.
 Draw with this shader by using one of its materials (it generates blank ones, which is ok).
 When used, it already passes in for the GPU to use the following values:  The shape positions, the model transform matrix, and the product of the projection and camera matrices.
 These values are available in the shader's GLSL code.